 Average Cost Per Click in AdWords by Industry

-It’s no surprise that legal services have some of the highest CPCs on the search network.
+It’s no surprise that legal services have some of the highest CPCs among all Google ads on the search network.
 Both “Lawyer” and “Attorney” make the top 10 most expensive keywords on Google and on Bing.
-Average CPCs in the legal industry are $5.88 – 40% more costly than the next most expensive industry, employment services ($4.20 CPC).
+Average CPCs in the legal industry are over $6.
+Consumer services aren't too far behind, with an average CPC of $6.40.

 |Industry||Average CPC (Search)||Average CPC (GDN)|

 A couple of years ago, the Finance and Insurance industries were leading the pack when it came to conversion rates.